 Network Link Conditioner is an Apple tool that lets you simulate adverse network conditions on your Mac or iOS device.
-For those of us who are lucky enough to have gigabit internet connections, it should be considered a required part of a designer’s toolkit; without it, you can’t possibly imagine what it’s like for people to use the websites or apps you create out in the real world.
+If you’re a designer or engineer who makes things on the internet, it should be considered an essential part of your toolkit.
+Without it, you can’t possibly imagine what it’s like for people to use the websites or apps you create out in the real world.

 - Install and run Xcode on your Mac.